Site icon Texas Travel Talk

 FYI.
 Space Center Houston is the official museum and Visitor Center of NASA’s Johnson Space Center.

 It is a great place to learn about the history of space exploration and get hands-on with some exciting exhibits.
-From seeing the real Apollo 11 capsule, Apollo 12 Lunar Module Simulator, and the Mission Control Center to learning how astronauts eat in space, there are plenty of exciting things to see and do here.
-It also has an IMAX theater, which shows various films throughout the year.
+From seeing the actual Apollo 11 capsule, the Apollo 12 Lunar Module Simulator, and the Mission Control Center to learning how astronauts eat in space, there are plenty of exciting things to see and do here.
+It also has an IMAX theater, which shows various films yearly.
+Get your tickets here.

 Houston Museum Of Natural Science

-A unique experience learning about education with interactive exhibits: if it’s anything link the one in Fort Worth, you and your children will be amazed.
+Learning about education with interactive exhibits is a unique experience: if it’s anything like the one in Fort Worth, you and your children will be amazed.
 See the planetarium and butterfly exhibit, and if it’s still there, check out the shark tank.
 Sharks have always fascinated me, but I wouldn’t want to get up close to one!!

 Museum Of Fine Arts, Houston

-The Museum District of Houston houses many museums, including this one, and showcases many local artists.
+The Museum District of Houston is home to numerous museums, including this one, and features many local artists.

 West Texas